 Flexible fingerprint sensors can be seamlessly integrated into products, bringing game-changing capabilities to biometric applications.

-Applications of FlexEnable’s flexible fingerprint sensors:
+Applications of FlexEnable’s flexible fingerprint sensors include:

 With the growing use of wearable devices such as smart watches, new use cases are created.
 For example, users may be using their wearable device to execute payments as well as accessing information.
 Convenience and security is key, and integrating a fingerprint sensor in the design is a viable option.
 As flexible sensors can be easily conformed to the wrist they can be integrated in the watchstrap.